 Once attached to your Rev’it jacket you can just forget about it, no additional zips to do up and it generally remains in place fine when you hang the jacket up after riding.
 On the bike, you don’t even notice it is there, no comfort issues.
 As far as hi-vis goes it’s certainly bright, helped by the additional silver retroreflective panels to make you stand out under headlights.
-It’s also still looks pretty bright after several months riding through crappy weather and conditions, unlike other vests I’ve had previously which look grubby pretty soon.
+It’s also still looking pretty bright after several months of riding through crappy weather and conditions, unlike other vests I’ve had previously which look grubby pretty soon.

 Overall, it does pretty much what it says on the tin.
 No issues to speak of and about right on price point for a decent quality vest.
-My only criticism is the styling and how its quite short and sits high around the chest only.
+My only criticism is the styling and how it’s quite short and sits high around the chest only.
 I think a longer cut would look better, but the large front and rear pockets on the Sand 3 jacket would prevent such a longer cut.

 You can read my Rev’it Sand 3 jacket review here.